 The priorities assigned to issues and pull requests in your Priority Inbox and Team Board will automatically be inferred from these due dates.

 How to do Kanban with Keypup?

-You can configure how dynamic due dates should be set on issues by clicking on your profile (top right) then Team Management > Sprint Settings tab.
+You can configure how dynamic due dates should be set on issues by clicking on your profile (top right) then Team Management > Agile Settings tab.

 From there you can select Kanban in the prioritization style dropdown and specify the number of minutes/hours/days after which an issue is considered due.

-The Sprint Settings screen allows you to specify Default settings as well as project-specific settings (each active project is displayed below).
+The Agile Settings screen allows you to specify Default settings as well as project-specific settings (each active project is displayed below).

 So if you generally use Scrum but prefer to use Kanban for one project only, leave the Default settings untouched and only set that specific project to Kanban.

 Project-specific settings allow you to have different Kanban resolution times for different projects.

 Yes!
 As mentioned in the previous section you can configure the Agile methodology at project level.
 This means you can do both Scrum and Kanban at the same time.

 Also manually assigned due dates still work with Kanban.
 If the due date you manually assign falls before the dynamic Kanban due date then it will be taken into account as the reference due date.